LostRuins/lite.koboldai.net/README.md

 - Concedo

-Changelog of KoboldAI Lite 10 Mar 2023:
+Changelog of KoboldAI Lite 9 Mar 2023:
 - Added a new feature - Quick Play Scenarios!
 Created 11 brand new *ORIGINAL* scenario prompts for use in KoboldAI.
-A mix of different types and genres, story, adventure and chat, were created from scratch for this showcase.
+A mix of different types and genres, story, adventure and chat, were created from scratch for this showcase, so feel free to use any of them in your adventures!
 - You can launch scenarios from the top menu bar.
-- Each scenario comes preloaded with everything you need to jump right in - and optionally allows Kobold Lite to automatically select a suitable AI model for you.
+Each scenario comes preloaded with everything you need to jump right in - and optionally allows Kobold Lite to automatically select a suitable AI model for you.
 There is also a search input to filter through the scenarios, and a dropdown to select a scenario type.
 - Added support for importing custom aetherroom.club scenarios!
 Simply key in the prompt number or enter the URL, and Kobold Lite will do the rest.
 - Another attempt at fixing the autocomplete bug in chat mode.
+- Heard some early feedback that the colors on the scenario cards were too flashy.
+Please do let me know if I should change it.
 - If you have a quality scenario prompt, and wish see it added here, please do let me know!
-Either message me in the KoboldAI Discord or on Reddit.
+Either message me in the KoboldAI Discord or on Reddit with a .json file containing the story.
 Do note that all prompt text cannot contain copyrighted material, except where permitted by fair use law. *Scenarios should be original content.
 Please do not suggest anything that you don't have rights to or permission for, that breaks our ToS, or that could potentially get DMCA takedowns.*
-- Heard some early feedback that the colors on the scenario cards were too flashy.
-Please do let me know if I should change it.

 Changelog of KoboldAI Lite 5 Mar 2023:
 - Added customizable prompt prefixes for generating images with stable horde!
 This appends a user selected prefix to all of the prompts when generating images on Stable Horde, it can be useful to automatically add a specific style to the images you want (e.g. Pencil Sketch, Anime)